Goldman, BASF, HSBC accused of metals price fixing - U.S. lawsuit

 The more stringent regulation has spawned new price setting platforms for gold, silver, platinum and palladium.
 Metals purchasers have filed similar lawsuits this year accusing banks of gold and silver price-fixing.

 Goldman spokesman Michael DuVally and HSBC spokeswoman Juanita Gutierrez declined to comment.
-BASF and Standard Bank did not immediately respond to requests for comment after market hours in their home countries.
+Standard Bank declined to comment.

+A spokeswoman for BASF, the world's largest chemicals maker, said the group could not comment because it had not been notified of a complaint.

+BASF generated 2.36 billion euros (2 billion pounds) in precious metals trading revenue last year.
+The London-based trading business is part of BASF's Catalysts division, which is the world's largest maker of catalytic converters.

 The law firm Labaton Sucharow represents Modern Settings.